Impact

 Affected Systems

-Google Chrome for Linux versions earlier than 149.0.7827.53 are affected.
-The vulnerability does not affect other operating systems.
+Google Chrome for Linux versions older than 149.0.7827.53 are affected.
+The vulnerability is confined to the Linux build and does not impact other operating systems.

 Risk and Exploitability